I Love Walking In France

 Where is Espalion, France?
 Find it on Google maps

-The Compostel’Bus service runs every morning, connecting Espalion with villages along the path between Le-Puy-en-Velay and Conques and making the return journey each afternoon.
-Other stops include Montbonnet, Saint-Privat-d’Allier, Monistrol-d’Allier, Saugues, Villeret-d’Apchier, La Roche, Les Faux, Saint-Alban-sur-Limagnole, Aumont-Aubrac, Nasbinals, Aubrac, Saint-Chély-d’Aubrac, Saint-Côme-d’Olt, Estaing, Golinhac, Espeyrac and Sénergues.
+The Compostel’Bus service runs every morning, connecting Espalion with villages along the path between Le Puy-en-Velay and Conques and making the return journey each afternoon.
+Other stops include Montbonnet, Saint-Privat-d’Allier, Monistrol-d’Allier, Saugues, Villeret-d’Apchier, La Chapelle-Saint-Roch (3 kms beyond le Sauvage), Saint-Alban-sur-Limagnole, Aumont-Aubrac, Nasbinals, Aubrac, Saint-Chély-d’Aubrac, Saint-Côme-d’Olt, Estaing, Golinhac, Espeyrac and Sénergues.

 Tourist Office in Espalion

 You’ll find the Tourist Office at Place du Plô, on your right soon after reaching the town.
-Opening hours are listed here.
+Opening hours are listed on the Tourist Office website.

-If you didn’t collect a map of Espalion from the mairie in Saint-Côme-d’Olt, download one here.
+If you didn’t collect a map of Espalion from the mairie in Saint-Côme-d’Olt, download one here (Découvrez Espalion).
 The map highlights fifteen historical monuments or sights to discover as you walk around town.
-Details of each site are detailed (in French and English) in this accompanying brochure.

 Accommodation in Espalion